Billy McKinney Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings compiled by the Royals pitching staff ranks 24th in MLB.

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.18).
+- The Royals have a 5.18 team ERA that ranks 28th across all MLB pitching staffs.

+- Royals pitchers combine to give up 119 total home runs at a clip of 1.2 per game (to rank 19th in the league).

 © 2023 Data Skrive.
 All rights reserved.